When it comes to SEO and marketing, I like quick and easy wins.

 First, open Screaming Frog.

-Second, type your URL into the field at the top.
+Then, type your URL into the field at the top.

 When the site has finished crawling, it will display “100” in the status bar.